-Pupils may also use the internet and technology as a vehicle for sexual abuse and harassment.
+All staff will be aware of the indicators of abuse, neglect and exploitation and understand where the risk of such harms can occur online.
 Staff will understand that this abuse can occur both in and outside of school and off and online, and will remain aware that pupils are less likely to report concerning online sexual behaviours, particularly if they are using websites that they know adults will consider to be inappropriate for their age.